whoisiyann/NeoAttend/README.md

 ## **📌 About the Project**

-**NeoAttend** is a desktop-based attendance system using **facial recognition** to automatically detect students, log attendance, and store proof images for verification and anti-spoofing.
-Built with **Python, OpenCV, and face_recognition**, it is designed for classrooms and small groups needing fast and organized attendance tracking.
+**NeoAttend** is a simple GUI system that uses **face recognition** to record student attendance automatically.
+It helps teachers save time, avoid manual writing, and keep accurate attendance records.

 ---